danielrshackleton/can-i-hike-yet/README.md

 ## Usage
 After changing user credentials in either `credentials.py` or `notify.py`, schedule `main.py` to run automatically using cron or another scheduler.

+### NOTE: ChromeDriver/GeckoDriver etc. not needed, only the browsers themselves need be installed.